 - Sign in to the Google Admin console.

 - Click Domains on your dashboard.
 You may need to click More controls at the bottom of the screen to find Domains.

 - Click the Advanced DNS settings link associated with your Primary domain.

 - To make changes to your DNS settings, sign into your DNS console with the information provided on this page.

-Note: If you didn't purchase a domain name while signing up for your Google enterprise account, you don't have Advanced DNS settings in your Admin console.
+Note: If you didn't purchase a domain name while signing up for your Google for Work account, you don't have Advanced DNS settings in your Admin console.
 Instead, you must go directly to your domain host's web site to access your DNS settings.